Evan Dando was a rock star with a well-known drug problem. His 2003 meltdown at a gig in Melbourne became the stuff of local music legend.

 In 2003, Dando finally faced his drug problems and entered rehab.

-This appeared to be successful, and after his release he recorded his first solo album of new material, 'Baby I'm Bored'.
+This appeared to be successful, and after his recovery he recorded his first solo album of new material, 'Baby I'm Bored'.
 The cleaned up, healthier singer would support this album with a world tour.

 As part of this tour, two shows were set for Melbourne, in August 2003.